 Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-You pay a \$30 copayment per outpatient visit for Medicare-covered cardiac rehabilitation services or intensive cardiac rehabilitation services.
+There is no coinsurance, copayment, or deductible for the Medicare-covered cardiac rehabilitation services or intensive cardiac rehabilitation services.